walker777007/Do-the-Market-move-with-Trump-s-Tweets-/README.md

   * The Trump Twitter Archive provides a part of the twitter API data for every tweet Trump has ever tweeted.
 * S&P500 and VIX Historical Data: [Yahoo!
 Finance](https://finance.yahoo.com/)
 * Soybean Futures Historical Data: [Investing.com](https://www.investing.com/)

+Once all the data was collected, I used pandas in order to get it into one dataframe, and proceeded to do all my calculations and tests after.